Can Cats Eat Vanilla? What You Need to Know

 Calories: | 38 |

 As you can see, there are no nutritional benefits in vanilla extract alone.
-It is an addition to recipes, not a standalone snack.
+It is an addition to recipes, not a standalone snack, and it is also purely empty calories.

 Vanilla Oils

-Vanilla like many essential oils are highly concentrated.
+Vanilla, like many essential oils, is highly concentrated.
 This means the potency of the plant is reduced to a pure form and condensed into premade bottles.
-This is extra lethal—so make sure to always keep any pure oil away from your cats.
+This is particularly dangerous—so make sure to always keep any pure oil away from your cats.

 Vanilla Sprays & Perfumes

 Vanilla sprays and perfumes might be worse than straight vanilla.
-They contain toxins and chemicals that can wreak havoc on your cat’s digestive and nervous system.
-However, most of these tastes will be unsatisfactory for your cat, warding them away naturally.
+They contain various irritants and chemicals that can wreak havoc on your cat’s digestive, respiratory, and nervous system.
+However, most of these scents will be unsatisfactory for your cat, warding them away naturally.

 Vanilla Extract

 Vanilla extract has high alcohol content, topping out around 34%.
-If your cat drinks enough of it, it can cause extremely harmful effects on its system.
+If your cat drinks enough of it, it can cause extremely harmful effects on their health.
+If you suspect they may have ingested some or have definitely seen them do it, we cannot stress how important it is for you to contact your vet urgently so that your cat can receive the treatment they require.

-If they had vanilla extract, here are symptoms of alcohol toxicity to check out:
+If your cat had vanilla extract, here are possible signs of alcohol toxicity to be aware of:

 - Ataxia